apache/arrow/docs/source/developers/reviewing.rst

 These guidelines should ideally apply to both prose documentation and in-code docstrings.

-- Look for ambiguous / sub-informative wording.
-For example, "it is an error if ..." is less informative than either "An error is raised if ... " or "Behaviour is undefined if ..." (the first phrasing doesn't tell the reader what actually *happens* on such an error).
+* Look for ambiguous / poorly informative wording.
+For example, *"it is an error if ..."* is less informative than either *"An error is raised if ... "* or *"Behaviour is undefined if ..."* (the first phrasing doesn't tell the reader what actually *happens* on such an error).

-- Be mindful about spelling, grammar, expression, concision.
-This may seem like an obvious concern, but not all people are not accustomed to care about this.
+* When reviewing documentation changes (or prose snippets, in general), be mindful about spelling, grammar, expression, concision.
+Clear communication is essential for effective collaboration with people from a wide range of backgrounds, and contributes to better documentation.

+* Some contributors do not have English as a native language (and perhaps neither do you).
+It is advised to help them and/or ask for external help if needed.

-- Cross-linking increases the global value of documentation.
+* Cross-linking increases the global value of documentation.
 Sphinx especially has great cross-linking capabilities (including topic references, glossary terms, API references), be sure to make use of them!

 Testing
 -------

-- When adding an API, all nominal cases should have test cases.
+* When adding an API, all nominal cases should have test cases.
 Does a function allow null values?
 Then null values should be tested (alongside non-null values, of course).
 Does a function allow different input types? etc.

-- If some aspect of a functionality is delicate (either by definition or as an implementation detail), it should be tested.
+* If some aspect of a functionality is delicate (either by definition or as an implementation detail), it should be tested.

-- Corner cases should be exercised, especially in low-level implementation languages such as C++.
+* Corner cases should be exercised, especially in low-level implementation languages such as C++.
 Examples: empty arrays, zero-chunk arrays, arrays with only nulls, etc.

-- Stress tests can be useful, for example to uncover synchronizations bugs if non-trivial parallelization is being added, or to validate a computational argument against a slow and straightforward reference implementation.
+* Stress tests can be useful, for example to uncover synchronizations bugs if non-trivial parallelization is being added, or to validate a computational argument against a slow and straightforward reference implementation.

-- A mitigating concern, however, is the overall cost of running the test suite.
+* A mitigating concern, however, is the overall cost of running the test suite.
 Continuous Integration (CI) runtimes can be painfully long and we should be wary of increasing them too much.
 Sometimes it is worthwhile to fine-tune testing parameters to balance the usefulness